aimanh22/BERT_Multiclass_Emotion/README.md

 The report can be found on [BERT_Based_Emotion_Recognition](https://github.com/aimanh22/BERT_Multiclass_Emotion/blob/main/BERT_Based_Emotion_Recognition.pdf)

-The GloVe_LSTM_BiLSTM. ipynb contains code for models using GloVe embedding followed by LSTM and BiLSTM classifiers.
+The GloVe_LSTM_BiLSTM.ipynb contains code for models using GloVe embedding followed by LSTM and BiLSTM classifiers.
 The BERT_Keras.ipynb contains code for the BERT classifier.

 Dataset Used: ISEAR.csv